ImGajeed76/tfUtils/docs/development/workflow.md

 Once approved:

-1. Maintainer will merge your PR
+1. The Maintainer will merge your PR
-2. Delete your feature branch
+2. You will delete your feature branch
-3. Pull the latest main branch
+3. And pull the latest main branch

 ```bash
 git checkout main